-⊠ Q UA ARTERLY REPORT UNDER SECTION 1 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the q uarterly period ended March 31, 2019 OR □ TRA ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F For the transit ion period fromto Con nmission file number: 001-36284 Biocept, Inc. e of registrant as specified in its charter) (LAuct num Delaware (State or other jurisdiction of incorporation or organization) 80-0943522 (I.R.S.
-Employer Identification No.) cy Ridge Drive, San Diego, California Address of principal executive offices) 92121 (Zip Code) (Registra (858) 320-8200 ant's telephone number, including area code) (Former name, former Not Applicable address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: luring the pr ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 the registrant was required to file such reports), and (2) has been subject to such filing -T (§232.405 of this chapter) during the preceding ctronically every Interactive Data File required to be submitted pursuant to Rule 405 of 12 months (or for such shorter period that the registrant was required to submit such emerging gro ted filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an ated filer," "accelerated filer," "smaller reporting company" and "emerging growth company".
-Large accele rated filer \square Accelerated filer Non-accelera ated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes ng growth company, indicate by check mark if the recial accounting standards provided pursuant to Sect egistrant has elected not to use the extended transition period for complying with any ne tion 13(a) of the Exchange Act. $\ oxdot$ w or ndicate by c heck mark whether the registrant is a shell company y (as defined by Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Securities registered pursuant to Section 12(b) of the Act:
+I OILWI IV Q $\boxtimes$ QUARTERLY REPORT UNDER SECTI ON 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For th e quarterly period ended Ma rch 31, 2020 OR TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d ) OF THE SECURITIES EXCHANGE ACT O F For the tran sition period from to Commission file number: 001 -36284 (Exact n Biocept, In Delaware (State or other jurisdiction of incorporation or organization) 80-0943522 (I.R.S.
+Employer Identification No.) 5810 N Nancy Ridge Drive, San Diego (Address of principal executive of 92121 (Zip Code) (Pari (858) 320-8200 istrant's telephone number, includin g area code) Not Applicable ner address and former fiscal year, i Secur ities registered pursuant to Section 12( b) of the Act: Title of each class Common Stock, par value \$.0001 per share Trading Symbol(s) BIOC Name of each exchange on which registered The Nasdaq Stock Market LLC durii by Section 13 or 15(d) of the Securities Exchange Act of 193- to file such reports), and (2) has been subject to such filing 4 Regi ve Data File required to be submitted pursuant to Rule 405 of orter period that the registrant was required to submit such eme dicate by check mark whether the registrant is a large according growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act. er, a non-accelerated filer, a smaller reporting company, or ar er," "smaller reporting company" and "emerging growth 1 Larg rge accelerated filer $\Box$ Accelerated filer Non- on-accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company П

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ of May 8, 2020, there were 1 131,100,876 shares of the R Registrant's common st ock outstanding.